Adolfo de la Huerta: Biography

 De la Huerta had tangled with Carranza over control of Sonora, when Carranza declared the Sonora River federal territory.
 De la Huerta asserted state control.
 He also objected to Carranza's meddling with a Sonoran peace with the indigenous Yaqui, which threatened to reignite hostilities, which he had helped bring to an end.
 Carranza further antagonized De la Huerta by appointing Manuel Diéguez as head of the military in Sonora and insert him and federal troops by transiting through the United States.
 De la Huerta countered by appointing Calles as head of Sonora military operations.
 Carranza attempted to remove de la Huerta from the Sonoran governorship and put General Ignacio L. Pesqueira as military governor.
 Calles began maneuvering in favor of De la Huerta against Carranza, and sent a telegram withdrawing recognition for Carranza's government.

-The three Sonoran generals, De la Huerta, then governor of Sonora; Obregón; and Calles formulated the Revolution of Agua Prieta.
+The three Sonoran generals, De la Huerta, then governor of Sonora; Obregón; and Calles formulated the Resolution of Agua Prieta.
 The drafting of the plan was largely in the hands of de la Huerta, Calles, and Salvador Alvarado.
 They overthrew the presidency of Venustiano Carranza, who died during the revolt, either by rebel forces or possibly suicide.

 It was then that de la Huerta was appointed interim President by Congress.
 As interim president, De la Huerta dealt with the transition to peace.
 De la Huerta urged Mexicans in exile to return home.
 He also pardoned former Carranza supporters.
 One of his major accomplishments was negotiations with Pancho Villa, whom he knew personally, and his army to surrender.
 The negotiated settlement awarded Villa an hacienda.
 Obregón strongly objected to the settlement, wiring De la Huerta and other officials.
 Despite Obregón's objections, Villa and De la Huerta came to an agreement, with Villa living on the hacienda Canutillo until his assassination in 1923.

 When Álvaro Obregón was declared the victor of the 1920 presidential election, De la Huerta stepped down to head the Secretariat of Finance and Public Credit, and in that role, negotiated the De la Huerta–Lamont Treaty.

 De la Huerta started a failed but significant revolt in 1923 against his fellow Sonoran, President Obregón, whom he denounced as corrupt, after Obregón endorsed Plutarco Calles as his successor.
 Catholics, conservatives and a considerable portion of the army officers, who felt Obregón had reversed Carranza's policy of favoring the army at the expense of the farmer-labor sector, supported de la Huerta.
 With support from the U.S. government, agrarians, workers, and the creation of a modern Mexican Air Force, Obregón was able to crush the rebellion and send de la Huerta into exile.
 On 7 March 1924, de la Huerta fled to Los Angeles and Obregón ordered the execution of every rebel officer with a rank higher than major.

 De la Huerta was invited to return to Mexico by President Lázaro Cárdenas in 1935.
 Cárdenas named him inspector of Mexican consulates in the U.S. and he served until his retirement in 1946.
 He died on 9 July 1955 in Mexico City.